Varun-Pattalachinti/Varun-Pattalachinti.github.io/README.md

 Web Programming with Python and JavaScript

-I created a homepage as a reference for my web programming and to explain some aspects of linear circuit design and filter theory
+I created a homepage as a reference for my web programming and to explain some aspects of circuit design to build on.